Meet the Families USA staff

 Senior Manager, Storytelling and Engagement Communications

 Kasey Hampton joined Families USA after serving as Press Secretary to Senator Tammy Baldwin (D-WI), one of the Senate’s leading health care champions.
 Previously, Hampton worked on Protect Our Care’s 2017 campaign to defend against efforts to repeal the Affordable Care Act (ACA), including by highlighting the stories of millions of Americans who rely on the ACA for quality health insurance coverage.
 She also worked at the U.S. Department of Health and Human Services (HHS) and for organizations in the private sector, specializing in health care.
 At HHS, she supported the Office of Public Affairs on various Department initiatives ranging from the 2016 Zika outbreak to ACA Open Enrollment.
-Hampton holds a BA in Political Science and Economics from Bucknell University.
+Hampton holds a Bachelor of Arts in Political Science and Economics from Bucknell University.

 Maya Holcomb (She/Her)